 These are the steps i took to install the Android SDK and add the Android Platform.
-I ran into errors, maybe you’ll get them as well, so even thought this was not a smooth install maybe it helps!
+I ran into errors, maybe you’ll get them as well, so even though this was not a smooth install maybe it helps!

 Ionic add platform Android